atharvaraskar-bntsoft/chatApp2/README.md

 # chatApp2
+The Admin Portal is a secure, web-based administrative console that provides a user-friendly interface for configuring, managing, and monitoring various components of the R-Switch payment platform.
+It serves as a centralized hub for administrators, enabling them to efficiently perform key tasks such as adapter setup, workflow and routing rule management, system configuration, deployment scheduling, and real-time system monitoring—all from a single point of access.

+Through this intuitive portal, users can easily configure L1 (inbound) and L3 (outbound) adapters, define complex workflows and routing rules, schedule and deploy changes, and oversee the entire system’s performance.
+The Admin Portal also provides access to real-time transaction logs, system dashboards, and import/export tools, facilitating operational transparency, compliance, and faster troubleshooting.

+Designed with ease of use and scalability in mind, the Admin Portal streamlines administrative operations, reduces configuration complexity, and empowers users with complete control over the R-Switch ecosystem—without the need for manual scripts or backend interventions.

+Key Features:

+Dashboard: Visualize transaction trends and system performance through interactive charts.

+Monitoring: Track real-time health of adapters, engines, and security components.

+Transaction Logs: Audit and filter past transactions for analysis and compliance.

+Configuration Management: Set up BINs, tags, lookup values, and adapter parameters.

+Import/Export & Backup: Backup, migrate, or restore settings across environments.
 # 🏢 switch-admin-portal
 The **Rswitch Admin Portal** is a web-based platform that allows administrators to manage configurations, monitor transactions, and control user access.
 It features a user-friendly UI for the Rswitch system, built with a Spring Boot backend and an Angular frontend, enabling seamless system management and real-time monitoring.